Assistant Professor, Stockton University

 Bio: Caitlin Quinn Pittenger received her M.F.A. in performance from Temple University and her B.A. in dance from Goucher College.
-She currently serves as an Assistant Professor of Dance at Stockton University.
+She currently serves as an Assistant Professor of Dance at Stockton University, located in New Jersey.
 She was also Georgian Court University's Artist in Residence and has been an adjunct faculty member at Temple University.
-Pittenger has worked with artists such as Adrienne Clancy, Rain Ross, Eva Gholson, Tiffany Mills, Beverly Brown, Nicole Canuso, and Merian Soto.
-She also serves as an adjudicator and master teacher for the Teen Arts Festival as well as master teacher at numerous colleges and high schools on the East Coast.
+Throughout her professional dance career, Pittenger has worked with a diverse range of artists, such as Adrienne Clancy, Merian Soto, Rain Ross, and Eva Gholson.
+She continues to present and perform her own work nationally.

 Faculty Rep., Member, Hobart and William Smith Colleges